sravani2604/blog/blog/content/blog/first_post.md

 Every blog has to have a first post right.
 Well this is mine.

-The plan for the next post is to detail how I put this blog together and why I did it in the slightly over complicated way that I did.
-From there is just topics on whatever Azure/PowerShell/Automation items that I come across etc.  Watch this space......
+The plan is to detail how I have put this blog together with Azure DevOps.
+That will have to come in a later post because there a good amount of detail to document.
+I have over complicated it as a learning process (WordPress is just too easy).
+I'm sure I can complicate it some more, but for now it's working and I have a space to write now.

+So that's it, this is the first post, but hopefully there will be more good stuff to come.
+Feel free to contact me via the links on this page.

+Watch this space......